KatyaRyazantseva/Blockchain-in-Rust/README.md

 # Blockchain-in-Rust
-Building a blockchain from scratch in Rust
+Building a blockchain from scratch in Rust.
+In progress...